CityOfLosAngeles/planning-entitlements/catalogs/data-workflow-notes.md

 `census_cleaned` is the output created in `src/C4_subset_census.py`, which pares down the dataset to just outcomes of interest.
 For example, commute mode includes single-vehicle, carpool 2 people, carpool 3 people, etc. We care about non-car commute modes of walking / biking / transit, and those are the only ones kept from the commute mode table.

 `census_analysis_table` is the reshaped and combined tract-level output using 2018 5-year ACS data created in `notebooks/B1-census-tract-stats.ipynb`. **This file should be used for analysis, as it includes all the outcomes of interest for this project.**

+## Crosswalks
+Crosswalks are correspondence tables used to join tabular or geospatial data.
+For example, our `crosswalk_parcels_tracts` is a table that links 2 geographies, parcels and census tracts, and lists the census tract into which each parcel falls.

+### Tract-Related Crosswalks
+Most of the analysis is done at the census tract geography, so these are the most important crosswalks.
+* `crosswalk_parcels_tracts`: links each parcel (identify the unique parcel through `uuid`) to a census tract.
+Duplicate parcels (same centroid, but different AIN) are included, and user must drop duplicates on `uuid`.
+Only parcels within the City of LA are included.
+Use this for analysis.
+Created through `src/A2_import_assessor_parcels.py`, `src/A3_store_parcel_work.py`, `src/A4_toc_work.py`, and `src/A6_create_crosswalks.py`.
+* `crosswalk_parcels_tracts_lacounty`: Same as above, but for all LA County.
+* `crosswalk_tracts_zone_class`: for each tract, list what percent of AINs fall within each zone class.
+Each observation is a census tract.
+Created in `src/A6_create_crosswalks.py`.

+### Parcel-Level Crosswalks
+* `crosswalk_parcels_rso`: identifies which parcels have RSO units.

 ## TOC Analysis